spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/digital-experience/website/index.html.md

 To create a new page you for follow these steps:

 1. Create an issue in the [website repo](https://gitlab.com/gitlab-com/www-gitlab-com/issues) **Note**: Don't branch from other repos like the marketing repo.
 1. Create an MR from the issue by clicking on the "Create Merge Request" button.
-This will create a new branch for you and link it to your issue and label the MR as `WIP:`.
+This will create a new branch for you and link it to your issue and label the MR as `Draft:`.
 1. Click on the name of your branch after "Request to Merge" to open that branch in the repository file view.
 1. Open the `sites` folder.
 This is where webpages are stored.
 1. If this is an update to about.gitlab.com, select the `uncategorized` directory.
 If these is an update to the handbook, select the `handbook` directory.
 Once you have selected the site where you would like to make the change, choose the directory where you want your webpage to be.
 For example, if you put a page in the `uncategorized` folder it will show up at the "root" level, if you create the new directory inside of another directory it will appear at that path.
 1. Click to add a `New directory` from the plus sign drop down.
 1. Name the directory in all lowercase with dashes-between-words for what you want the path of your page to be.
 For example if you want to create a page at [about.gitlab.com/solutions/cloud-native](/solutions/cloud-native/) then click on the `solutions` directory and inside the `solutions` directory create a new directory called `cloud-native`.
 1. Click to add a `New file` from the plus sign drop down
-1. Name the file `index.html.md`
+1. Name the file `index.html.md.erb`
 1. Add this code to the top of the file

 ```